sushantshinde7/modular-todo-js/README.md

 - ✅ Add, edit, delete, and clear tasks
 - 🔢 Automatic task numbering for better tracking
 - 🌗 Theme switcher with pastel and neon-inspired UI
 - 🌈 Dark and light modes with animated toggle
+- 🧼 Clean empty-state view with SVG illustration when no tasks exist
+- 🧠 Motivational quotes banner shown dynamically when 1–3 tasks exist
+- 🎭 Smooth quote transitions for a pleasant user experience
 - 🔄 Smooth transitions for all task actions
 - 🔔 Toast notifications for user actions
 - 💾 Task persistence using LocalStorage